EnviroMedia Names Student Lounge at University of Texas For Cofounder’s Parents

 What an Austin CEO learned at Standing Rock protests

 Editor's note: EnviroMedia CEO Valerie Salinas-Davis recently spent several days documenting the historic discourse at Standing Rock, capturing the emotions and controversies.
-Below are the lessons she has drawn from the experience on how an industry can move forward when
+Below are the lessons she has drawn from the experience on how an industry can move forward when opposing forces appear far from common ground.

 Donald Trump Was Right: Tiny Fish Can Cause Big Water Supply Problems